TRON (TRX) Staking: What to Know and How to Get Started

 Step 5: Use your TRON Power to vote.

 From the main screen, click on Vote in the middle right of the screen.
 This brings up a list of Super Representatives from which you can choose.
-In this example, we chose BinanceStaking and JD Investment.
 You can choose up to five Super Representatives, assigning votes to each.

 Tron staking vote for validator